Module hdlib.arithmetic

 <class 'hdlib.space.Vector'>

-The permute function returns a new Vector object whose content is the same of the input
+The subtraction function returns a new Vector object whose content is computed as the element-wise subtraction of the two input vectors.